dlande000/Fakebook/README.md

 The wall and the feed are populated with posts; users can like and comment on posts.
 Additionally, users can like comments.
 Authors of posts or comments can edit or delete their content; receivers can delete posts and comments they do not want.

+With Amazon Web Services integration, users can also post images.

 ### Profiles

 ![profile2](app/assets/images/profile2.png)